lockss/lockss-rtd-manual/docs/installing/lockss-installer.rst

    .. important::

       Many commands in this manual are run from this :file:`lockss-installer` directory.
-Run the command ``pwd`` to display its full path (typically :file:`/home/lockss/lockss-installer`).
+Run the command ``pwd`` to display its full path (typically :file:`/home/lockss/lockss-installer`) and make a note of it.

 3. To avoid a harmless Git warning when updating the LOCKSS Installer from GitHub in the future, run this command: